f5devcentral/f5-agility-labs-automation/docs/class03/module1/module04.rst

         }
         }

 #.
 Click on ``Send``.

-Look at the results of the POST and make sure you recieve a result of 200.
+#.
+Confirm the results of the POST, and make sure you receive a result of 200.

 #.
 Now go to the BIG-IP configuration and look at the Security Policies.
 Select the ``My_AWAF_Policy`` and look at the Enforcement Mode.